Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Methodology

-For the different messages scenario,Section \ref{subsec:random_scen}, we used the ORACLE dataset described in Section~\ref{subsec:oracle_descr}.
-We test the approaches using two data modalities: raw I/Q and 2D-Constellation (Figure \ref{fig:2D_const} and Eq. \ref{eq:2d_const}) with a grid size of $G=60$.
-The approaches and models for raw I/Q modulation are the same as for the SM scenario (Sec. \ref{subsec:meth_same}).
-For the 2D-Constellation modality, we evaluate a four-layer 2D CNN, structurally similar to the previously described 1D variant, along with KANs and their SVD-initialized counterparts from Sec. \ref{susbsec:flm}.
-For the Auto-Encoder approach, a 2D CNN decoder is utilized, which is also similar to a 1D CNN Decoder.
+For the \acrshort{dm} scenario described in Sec. \ref{subsec:random_scen}, we use the ORACLE dataset described in Sec.~\ref{subsec:oracle_descr}.
+We perform the experiments using two data modalities: raw I/Q data and 2D constellation data (Figure \ref{fig:2D_const} and Eq. \ref{eq:2d_const}) with a grid size of $G=60$.
+The approaches and models for raw I/Q modulation are the same as for the \acrshort{sm} as explained in Sec. \ref{subsec:meth_same}.
+For the 2D constellation modality, we evaluate a four-layer 2D CNN, structurally similar to the previously described CNN-1D variant, along with \acrshort{kan}s and their SVD-initialized counterparts from Sec. \ref{susbsec:flm}.
+For the \acrshort{ae} approach, a 2D CNN decoder is utilized, which is also similar to a CNN-1D Decoder.
 All feature extractors produce embeddings of size 20, and DMM operates with 200 clusters.
-For KAN-based architectures, the input layer consists of 3600 nodes.
-In the contrastive learning setup, data augmentations include rotations of $0$, $\pi$, $2\pi$, and $3\pi$ radians, as well as additive Gaussian noise with a standard deviation of $0.05$.
-Each feature extractor is evaluated under three learning paradigms: Deep Clustering, Auto-Encoding, and Contrastive Learning.
-We also run PCA method with features size 20 across $\{10, 40, 80, 120, 160, 200, 240\}$ numbers of clusters in \acrshort{dmm}.
+For \acrshort{kan}-based architectures, the input layer consists of 3600 nodes.
+In the contrastive learning setup, data augmentations include rotations of $0$, $\pi$, $\frac{\pi}{2}$, and $\frac{3\pi}{2}$ radians, as well as additive Gaussian noise with a standard deviation of $0.05$.
+Each \acrshort{flm} is evaluated under three learning paradigms: Deep Clustering, Auto-Encoding, and Contrastive Learning.
+We also run the PCA method with feature size 20 across $\{10, 40, 80, 120, 160, 200, 240\}$ numbers of clusters in \acrshort{dmm}.
 For the evaluation, we use a scheme similar to Sec. \ref{subsec:meth_same}.
-The only difference is that we randomly shuffle emitters beforehand and consequently choose two emitters as unknown to make five folds in total.
+The only difference is that we randomly shuffle the emitters beforehand and consequently choose two emitters as unknown, making a total of five folds.

 \definecolor{high}{RGB}{144,238,144} \definecolor{mid}{RGB}{255,255,200} \definecolor{low}{RGB}{255,182,193}